Wei Hong: Governorship

 In January 2013, Wei Hong succeeded Jiang as Governor of Sichuan.
-In 2015, Wei was curiously not part of the entourage of Xi Jinping's state visit to the United States; the president's important visits abroad are usually accompanied by some provincial government leaders.
+In 2015, Wei was not part of the entourage of Xi Jinping's state visit to the United States; the president's important visits abroad are usually accompanied by some provincial government leaders.
 Sichuan was represented, unusually, by the provincial party chief Wang Dongming, sparking rumours that Wei may have been under investigation.
 For much of December 2015, Wei was observed to be absent in important provincial leadership meetings.
 On 15 January 2016, Wu Yuliang, Deputy Secretary of the Central Commission for Discipline Inspection, disclosed under heavy questioning that Wei Hong was under investigation for "breaching discipline" and that Wei was spending some time "thinking and reflecting".

 On January 22, 2016, Wei resigned the post of the governor of Sichuan, the second sitting provincial governor to have fallen to the axe of the anti-corruption campaign under Xi Jinping.
 On February 4, 2016, the CCDI announced Wei was removed from all posts and demoted to deputy department-level (futingji).
 In the investigation report, Wei was said to have dishonoured the party, did not "treasure chances at re-education", and "violated political, organizational and work discipline."
 He was nonetheless still referred to as "comrade" and did not lose his party membership.